 Shared Governance Committees

-Responsibilities of any Graduate Student Representative on any of these committees are to attend the meetings and provide reports within three days of the meeting.
+Responsibilities of any Graduate Student Representative on any of these committees are to attend the meetings and provide an end-of-semester report to the Senate Speaker.
 These reports are short and informal and are only meant to keep the Graduate Senate up-to-speed on UMBC Policies, Issues, & Concerns.
+Some committees may be attended by the Executive Council or the Cabinet instead of the senators.

 Athletics Policy